Master Thesis Lab

 The work spaces have adjustable seats and tables and are especially designed for working comfortably for extended periods of time.

-It is not possible to book a computer in advance.
+It is not possible to reserve a desk or a computer in advance.

 - Give advice on how to structure the time spent on your thesis;